Alexandra, New Zealand: History

-The town was founded during the Central Otago goldrush in the 1860s, and was named after Alexandra of Denmark by John Aitken Connell who surveyed the town.
+The town was founded during the Otago gold rush in the 1860s, and was named after Alexandra of Denmark by John Aitken Connell who surveyed the town.
 In a two-month period in 1862, two gold miners called Horatio Hartley and Christopher Reilly collected 34 kilograms of gold from the Cromwell Gorge, Hartley and Reilly travelled together to New Zealand after meeting in the Californian gold rush.
 They initially worked in secret to obtain as much gold as they could along the Cromwell gorge.
 In order to obtain the government's reward on offer for gold discoveries, they made the site public.

-This made the Clutha river and its tributaries famous for their gold.
+This made the Clutha River and its tributaries famous for their gold.
 In a short time, 2000 miners had descended on Alexandra.
 Conditions were uninviting initially with a lack of food, equipment and wood.
-Many of the early miners were Chinese of Cantonese origin with some suggesting Chinese made as many as 50% of the mining population.
+Many of the early miners were Chinese of Cantonese origin, with some suggesting Chinese made up as much as 50% of the mining population.
 During the goldrush days, a gold dredge named the Lady Molyneux captured 1234 ounces of gold in just one week.
 Goldmining the Clutha was a dangerous occupation.
 In 1863, there were 37 men who drowned in the Clutha river or its tributaries.
 Of these, 12 could not be named.
 In the 1870s, Chinese miners moved in to re-work claims that others had sold on.
 By 1889, most of the easy to access gold had been mined and leases were sold for virtually nothing.
 At this stage, stone fruit orchards gradually took over the local economy.When the river had run out of gold, the river banks were dredged.
 This was termed ‘paddock dredging’.
 This continued day and night between 1896 and 1924 and again between 1951 and 1963.
 The noise was ever present and loud and it also produced significant quantities of dust which plagued Alexandra.
 If the dredging hit hard rock, it interrupted the power supply to Alexandra and the lights of the entire town dimmed.
 The tailings from all the dredging now cover 170 hectares in a historic reserve known as the Earnscleugh Dredge Tailings.